-Please note: These Galveston Harbor Tours at Sunset are 21+ only and BYOB.
+Please note: These Galveston Harbor Tours at Sunset are BYOB friendly for guests 21+.
 Please arrive 15 minutes in advance to check-in and board the vessel.

 ABOUT SEAGULL II